radish-es/casebook-property/content/statutes/royal-proclamation.md

     explanation: To what extent is the Royal Proclamation based on the structure of feudal land tenure?
   - url: content/cases/stcatherines.md
     explanation: What roles does the Royal Proclamation play in the courts' reasoning in this case?
+  - url: content/cases/syliboy.md
+    explanation: The Royal Proclamation also plays an important role in the Syliboy case.
+How does the judge in this case use it to deny the existence and application of Grand Chief Syliboy's treaty rights?
 published: true
 description: Issued by King George III in 1763 following the Treaty of Paris, by which Britain acquired control over French territories in North America.
 ---